 Only a small proportion of the books are non-English Language.
-For students studying management with a foreign language, there are business dictionaries, but only a few texts in French, German, Italian or Spanish.
+For students studying management with a foreign language, there are business dictionaries, but only a few texts in French.
+German or Italian.

 There are a large number of multiple copies of textbooks purchased.
 For first year courses often two or more core texts are recommended.
-Although students are expected to buy these, the Library generally holds one copy for every 10 students.
+Although students are expected to buy these, the Library has 8-10 copies of each text.
 Two copies are normally added to the Course Collection, two copies are standard loan and the rest are 7-day loans.
-E-book editions are purchased where possible.